 Physical media like tape drives degrade over time as well, so unless you test your backups for viability (and most organizations don’t) you can never be completely confident that your data will be recoverable.

 Benefits of IBM i Disaster Recovery as a Service

 Each of these options can be deployed using in-house resources, but the cost is often greater than using an outside resource.
 You’d have to either rent data center space somewhere or potentially even build a redundant disaster recovery site.
 Maintaining your own data center, even just a backup site, comes with the high overhead costs of equipment and facility maintenance.
 Plus, for many, the current shortage of skilled IT professionals presents a challenge when hiring and retaining necessary staff.

 Furthermore, while disaster recovery is seen as a priority, IT resources are stretched thin in many organizations, and things don’t always get done according to plan.
 As we noted earlier, backups may not be made according to schedule, and a majority of organizations fail to test their failover processes and systems to ensure that they will function when needed.

-In a recent Forrester study, 40% of enterprise respondents said they use DRaaS, and a further 24% indicated that they have plans to adopt it in the next 12 months.
-With DRaaS, these organizations can avoid the high cost of maintaining and staffing a data center themselves and ensure that their carefully laid plans will work when they need them.
+With DRaaS, organizations can avoid the high cost of maintaining and staffing a data center themselves and ensure that their carefully laid plans will work when they need them.
+2020 data shows that 42% of large enterprises and 38% of mid-sized companies leverage DRaaS to help them meet their preparedness goals.

 If your organization is thinking about different disaster recovery options, reach out to us.
 We’d be happy to discuss your options and how you can most cost-effectively meet your RTO and RPO objectives.